-The list of objects in the Network, should not normally be modified directly.
+The set of objects in the Network, should not normally be modified directly.
 Note that in a MagicNetwork, this attribute only contains the objects during a run: it is filled in before\run and emptied in after\run profiling\info

-The time spent in executing the various CodeObjects.
+The time spent in executing the various CodeObject s.